robobee-repos/graphite-statsd-unpriv/README.md

 ## Description

-The image is a fork of the hopsoft/graphite-statsd image and lets the services run as the non-privileged user `www-data`.
+The image is based on the hopsoft/graphite-statsd image and lets the services run as the non-privileged user `www-data`.
 Furthermore, it adds the option to have a input directory for configuration files that can be used with Kubernetes Config Map.